 For those of you clamoring for a merge to the Google Code project, it’s not going to happen until Summer, for the following reasons:

-2. There is some code that I won’t be sharing, and that isn’t isolated yet (turning Yaki into a was only the first step), so there won’t be a code dump either.
+- There is some code that I won’t be sharing, and that isn’t isolated yet (turning Yaki into a library was only the first step), so there won’t be a code dump either.

-3. There is quite a bit of stuff I want to fix yet (and by that I don’t mean “make it perfect”, I mean “make it not crash”, including a very subtle bug that is currently causing both the indexer and the to misbehave.)
+- There is quite a bit of stuff I want to fix yet (and by that I don’t mean “make it perfect”, I mean “make it not crash”, including a very subtle bug that is currently causing both the indexer and the new cache to misbehave.)

-4. The current codebase needs some cleaning up (mostly removal of now deprecated stuff and 2.6/3.0 stuff), and I’m quite a bit concerned about BeautifulSoup and might move to html5lib instead, but that implies changing the way I deal with HTML profoundly and is going to be a pain.
+- The current codebase needs some cleaning up (mostly removal of now deprecated stuff and Python 2.6/3.0 stuff), and I’m quite a bit concerned about BeautifulSoup and might move to html5lib instead, but that implies changing the way I deal with HTML profoundly and is going to be a pain.

-Finally, I want to build a new theme for the public release (yes, an even simpler one), and by that I mean following in my and stealing Michael’s K2 to give the public release a popular, “regular site” look (never under-estimate the importance of ).
+Finally, I want to build a new theme for the public release (yes, an even simpler one), and by that I mean following in my former tradition and stealing Michael’s K2 to give the public release a popular, “regular site” look (never under-estimate the importance of marketing).

 For regular readers, the site may behave strangely or be down for a while over the coming days.
 Pay no attention to the man behind the curtain.